 If an external input is used, measure the voltage between the Com - and the Out + terminals (1 and 4).
-When the external input device calls for heat, you should measure between 0 and 10 V (dc) at the terminals.
+When the external input device calls for heat, a voltage between 0 and 10 V (dc) should be measured at the terminals.